ColoradoChristianUniversity/CIS-230-SP24/Ethics/SydneyCrowder/Week05.md

 🤔 First principle:
 - It is important to elevate learning and justice when teaching.
 If students get away with cheating then there is no justice for the students who don't cheat thus no learning.

+# I would choose the secord option.
+It gives the student to come clean.